 As you go you will find the amount of pressure that allows the stain to absorb into the raw wood without being too much or too little.
 Don’t overthink and don’t overwork the wood stain.

 If you notice that the black stain is lighter in one area than the rest, don’t worry.
 Also, don’t try to get it to match with the first coat.
 The second coat will even it all out.

 The first coat looks pretty darn pretty if you ask me.

 Once fully dry you can apply a second coat of wood stain to your black painted table in the same exact manner as the first.
 If by chance, you aren’t a fan of black, then make sure to check out How to Apply Wood Stain on these farmhouse-style white-painted tables with brown stain tops.

 Sealing Your Wood Stain Table

-Make sure to follow up with a lint-free cloth to remove the little bit of dust you may create.
+Make sure to follow up with a lint-free cloth (or tack cloth) to remove the little bit of dust you may create.

 To seal this black distressed table top I am using Gator Hide from Dixie Belle.
-Gator Hide is water repellant and pretty hardcore.
-I figure it is the best choice when sealing a table or anything that could endure high traffic.
+Gator Hide is water-repellant and pretty hardcore.
+I figure it is the best choice when sealing a table or any interior furniture that could endure high traffic.
 You can get Gator Hide online HERE.

 Just like the black wood stain, we are applying the sealer with the yellow sponge.
 Make sure you clean it in between uses though.